AABearBots/First-Closed-Doors-Competition/README.md

 At this point, the AAPlatform is still in the alpha-stage.
 A large portion of functionality is under development.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.

 In the near future, the AAPlatform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
 Subscription fees will cover the costs of the bot infrastructure and pay Algobot Teams fees.
-Fees will be paid in ALGO tokens, the AAPlatform’s native token.
+Fees will be paid in ALGO tokens, the AAPlatform's native token.

 Participating in early competitions not only offers the chance to win competition prizes, but makes you a part of the Algobots Community and provides increased potential of monetizing your efforts when the platform is released to the general public.